 Manuel’s areas of expertise include:

 A well-known and respected economist, Manuel facilitates opportunities between prominent Australian and Japanese government officials, industry representatives and research institutions.
-Each year he hosts the annual Australia-Japan Business Outlook Conference and the Australia-Japan Roundtable.
 He has been involved in policy development and written influential reports on trade, investment and geopolitics for Austrade and the Australia-Japan Foundation.

 Manuel is currently a: